syhv-git/syhv-git.github.io/essays/What-is-a-computer.md

 ## Appendices

 The Appendices are meant to provide a general overview of a concept or concepts, and spark interest in the reader to research and learn more than the basic concepts described.
 I have kept formalizations and lemma out of these appendices to provide a welcoming environment for readers new to computer science, or who are intimidated by advanced mathematics.
 The concepts described are meant to be further researched by the reader to gain a critical and comprehensive understanding of Discrete Mathematics and Algorithms.
 I suggest, Discrete Mathematics and Its Applications, by Kenneth Rosen, and, Introduction to Algorithms, by four authors, CLRS.
-These teach fundamental concepts thuroughly, and were used as resources for Appendices 1 – 4.
+These teach fundamental concepts thoroughly, and were used as resources for Appendices 1 – 4.

 ### Appendix A